dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 The first part of the puzzle is to host our model on some cloud infrastructure.
 In this post, let's use a free service known as Hugging Face *Spaces*.

-*Spaces* is a free platform where anyone can upload their model and share to the world.
+*Spaces* is a platform where anyone can upload their model and share to the world.
 If you head to https://huggingface.co/spaces, you will find thousands of models that researchers made freely available online.
 {{< figure_resizing src="spaces_web.png">}}

-These models are hosted on Spaces for demo and sharing purposes.
+These models are hosted on *Spaces* for demo and sharing purposes.
-But they can be scaled up into a full fledge production mode with the [Inference API](https://huggingface.co/inference-api).
+But they can be scaled up into full fledge production with the [Inference API](https://huggingface.co/inference-api).

-Let's set up our Space to host our model.
+Let's set up a Space to host our model.
+If you're unsure how to do that, I wrote a recent guide on how to set your own Space with the Gradio app [here](https://dicksonneoh.com/portfolio/deploy_icevision_models_on_huggingface_spaces/).

-In this post, I will use an IceVision object detection model I trained in the [past]((https://dicksonneoh.com/portfolio/training_dl_model_for_cell_counting/)).
+In this post, I will use an IceVision object detection model trained to detect microalgae cells from image.

-I also wrote a recent guide on how to set your own Space with the Gradio app [here](https://dicksonneoh.com/portfolio/deploy_icevision_models_on_huggingface_spaces/).
+I trained this model in under a minute with 17 labeled images.
+[Here's how I did it]((https://dicksonneoh.com/portfolio/training_dl_model_for_cell_counting/)).

-Once completed, we will have a Gradio interface like the following
+Once the Space is set, we will have a Gradio interface like the following
 {{< figure_resizing src="space_demo.png" caption="Screenshot from Hugging Face Space.">}}

-This app is now ready to be shared to anyone with an internet connection and a browser.
+This Space is now ready to be shared to anyone with an internet connection and a browser.
-Click [here](https://hf.space/embed/dnth/webdemo-microalgae-counting/+) if you want to check out the running app on the Space.
+Click [here](https://hf.space/embed/dnth/webdemo-microalgae-counting/+) if you'd like to check out it out.

-**But what if we would like to make the app work on a mobile app?** Enter 👇
+But what if we want to make the app work on a mobile device **without using a browser?** Enter 👇

 ### 🔧 Calling the HTTP Endpoint
 One neat feature of the Gradio app is it exposes the model through a RESTful API.
 This makes the model prediction accessible via HTTP request which we can conveniently use on any mobile device!

-This is very attractive because the device that is calling the API can be extremely lightweight in computation power.
+Now, any computationally lightweight device can make use of the model's prediction just by running a simple HTTP call.
 All the heavy lifting is taken care by the Hugging Face Spaces infrastructure.

+**This can be a game-changer if the model is complex and the edge device is not powerful enough to run the model - which is a common scenario.**

+Additionally, this also reduces deployment hardware cost, because now any lightweight mobile device can leverage the model's capability.

 The figure below shows the endpoint for us to call the model.

+{{< figure_resizing src="api_endpoint.png">}}

 As shown, the input to the model is an image and the output, and image (with bounding boxes) and also a value of the microalgae count.
-You can check out the API [here](https://hf.space/embed/dnth/webdemo-microalgae-counting/api)
+You can check out the API [here](https://hf.space/embed/dnth/webdemo-microalgae-counting/api).

-{{< figure_resizing src="api_endpoint.png">}}

 Let's copy the `URL endpoint` and use in the next section